Galashiels TV Aerial Installation Services

 As well as this, we are specialists in a number of areas.
 Including home cinemas, Freeview, Freesat, Sky TV, Sky HD, Sky +, indoor aerials and aerial boosters.

 Meaning we are fully equipped to meet all of your needs, regardless of what they are.
 If you are unsure of what aerial or TV box to get, don’t worry.
-Our exerts can offer their advice on what best suits your requirements.
+Our experts can offer their advice on what best suits your requirements.

 Get in touch with us at Mike Harris